bradley-woods/tech230-aws/aws-vpc.md

 ![AWS VPC](images/aws-vpc.png)

 EC2 instances can be placed in a separate subnet in each AZ in a Region, using an internet gateway to allow communication between the resources and the internet, as shown above.
 The app instance is placed in a public subnet so the public can access it over the internet and it communicates with the database instance in a private subnet.
+This guide outlines how to create a VPC and the necessary networking resources that are involved with deploying instances inside the VPC and connecting them to the internet.

 ## Creating the VPC